boltops-tools/ufo/docs/_docs/faq.md

 **Q: Is AWS ECS Fargate supported?**

 Yes, Fargate is supported.
-To use ufo with Fargate, you will need to adjust the template in `.ufo/templates` to use a structure support by Fargate.
+To use ufo with Fargate, you will need to adjust the template in `.ufo/templates` to a structure supported by Fargate.
 There are 2 key items to adjust:

-1. The task definition json.
-Notably, it has the `requiresCompatibilities`, `networkMode`, and `executionRoleArn` attributes.
-It also moves the `cpu` and `memory` outside of the `containerDefinitions` attributes to the root as top-level attributes.
+1. The task definition JSON.
+Notably, the JSON structure has the `requiresCompatibilities`, `networkMode`, and `executionRoleArn` attributes.
+The `cpu` and `memory` attributes also move outside of the `containerDefinitions` level to the top-level attributes.
 For details on how to adjust the task definition refer to [Task Definitions]({% link _docs/tutorial-ufo-tasks-build.md %}).
-2. The params that get sent to the `create_service` or  `run_task` api methods.
+2. The params that get sent to the `create_service` or  `run_task` API methods.
 For details on how to adjust the params refer to [Params]({% link _docs/params.md %})

-If it's a brand new project, you can use `ufo init` with the `--launch-type fargate` option and it will generate a starter JSON file that has the right Fargate structure.
+If it's a brand new project, you can use `ufo init` with the `--launch-type fargate` option and it will generate a starter task definition JSON file that has the right Fargate structure.
 More info is available at [ufo init reference](/reference/ufo-init/#fargate-support).

 **Q: Can I tell ufo to use specific docker build options?**